superlinear-ai-challenge/se-challenge/README.md

-# Radix - SE Hiring Challenge
+# Superlinear - SE Hiring Challenge

-Hiring challenge for the Software Engineer applicants at Radix.
+Hiring challenge for the Software Engineer applicants at Superlinear.

 ## Challenge description 🔖